Discrete Fracture Network (DFN) User Guide

 Slow intersection computation

-- Reduce fracture count
+- Reduce fracture count (lower P32 or smaller domain)

 - Use proximity filtering to limit active fractures